spryker/opentelemetry-installer/README.md

     - Specifies the install configuration file to update.
 This is needed in order to re-generate hook files on each install/deploy.

 - --base-image:
-    - Default: spryker/php:8.3-alpine3.20-otel
+    - Default: spryker/php:8.3
     - Allows you to specify your custom PHP image to use.
-Make sure that it has required extension ("otel", "protobuf") included.
+Make sure that it has required extensions ("otel", "grpc", "protobuf") included.

 ### Prerequisites